-Follow these 5 Off-season rules to recover from your 2017 season and be a better athlete in 2018.
+Follow these 5 Off-season rules to restart an empty 2020 season and be a better athlete in 2021.

 - Take a break from it all.

 Forget structured training.
 Forget looking at any training program.
-Once you have done necessary transition from your last race of the season, consider taking 10-14 days off from any planned training workouts.
 Take this opportunity to catch up with some tasks or maybe a social gathering with a friend or relative that you have passed up all year due to the demands of balancing work and training.

 That does not mean that you would completely shy away from any form or exercise.
 Feeling sluggish?
 Do a short easy swim, bike, or run.
 If you live near a trail, go off-road!
 Or you might wanna visit your local gym for some needed functional strength training.
 The point is, you relieve your mental state too of having to follow a structured plan.